 Read English books.
 While studying, read out loud the books.
 Ideally, you can use a kindle ebook and an audible audiobook to listen to what you are reading, from a native speaker, and at the same time repeat it yourself.

 Even native speakers are easier to understand when they speak slowly.
 Keep in mind also that in many countries, especially English speaking ones, native speakers do speak slower.
-Speak slowly and pronounce each word as clearly as possible.
+Pace yourself and pronounce each word as clearly as possible.
 The more you do it the more natural it will get.

 Depending on the way you want to sound, you might need to pay attention to the words you are using.
 For example, in American English you would say zucchini and eggplant but in British English you better use courgette and aubergine, respectively, to sound more natural to native speakers.